fjudith/katacoda-scenarios/hsb_hyperledger-sawtooth-configuration/b2_configure-consensus/step2.md

-# Step 2 - Configure the Validator service
+# Step 2 - Configure and start the Validator service

 The PoET consensus works with either `static` or `dynamic` peering modes.
 The **dynamic** peering will be used as it is faster to setup.